Tyrn/wei/the-insider-en.typ

 doors opened finally, Giles jumped in and left.

      Ashinik twitched  his mouth  and opened  the door to  Bemish's personal office.
-He told Giles the truth and nothing but the truth - he  did need his yesterday's report.
+He told Giles the truth and nothing but the truth---he  did need his yesterday's report.
 Leaving for the capital, Bemish said  that he scribbled some remarks on it and  Ashinik needed to fix the report accordingly  to the remarks and hand it over to Bemish when the latter returned.